All Episodes

 As a Republican, you know, my race is run.

-And I walked out of that room saying, wow, Huckabee, doggone it, he's got the aura of the nominee.
+And I walked out of that room saying, wow, Huckabee, doggone it.

-Or there were 700 cops around and uh a room just filled with people, and that seemed to have lasted for about five days, because five days later, McCain had won New Hampshire, Hillary had turned her fates around after the Obama win in Iowa and the narratives, both narratives just flat out changed.
+Hillary had turned her fates around after the Obama win in Iowa and the narratives, both narratives just flat out changed.

-And as I boned up more on Mitt Romney and had the chance to speak with him, and listen, we talked a lot about the Mormon thing.
+And as I boned up more on Mitt Romney and had the chance to speak with him and listen, we talked a lot about the Mormon thing.

-Uh my book on that was that my religious test for a candidate is as follows.
+My book on that was that my religious test for a candidate is as follows.

 If your faith will lead you to do something screwy that I can't have in a president, then I can't vote for you.

-But if you are of a faith other than mine, other than The fairly mainstream Christianity that I've enjoyed my entire adult life.
+But if you are of a faith other than mine, other than the fairly mainstream Christianity that I've enjoyed my entire adult life, if you're something different, Jewish, Mormon, Buddhist, I don't care.

-But if there's but nothing in your faith that will lead you to do anything wacky or anything that's antithetical to the presidency as I see it, then I'm prepared not to care.
+But if there's nothing in your faith that will lead you to do anything wacky or anything that's antithetical to the presidency as I see it, then I'm prepared not to care.

 I mean, my favorite Democrat is Joe Lieberman, and Joe and I disagree over whether Jesus is the son of God.